-The Reclamation Facility also had capital asset events: Panel P upgrade and backwash pump check valves projects were competed.
-The PID control and sodium hypochlorite feed piping projects are ongoing as is the filter PLC and controls project.
+The Reclamation Facility also had capital asset events: PID control and sodium hypochlorite feed piping projects are ongoing as are the filter PLC and controls projects.

 Construction in progress projects include asset management and capital asset projects for both the Collections and the Treatment Plant.
-The treatment plant has ongoing projects related to biosolids handling and biosolids to energy projects; The lift station rehab project is underway and parts and supplies are arriving.
+The Treatment Plant has ongoing projects related to biosolids handling and biosolids to energy projects; The lift station rehab project is well underway.